Destructive behaviour and separation anxiety

 Tasty wedge – First snap a long hard dog biscuit in half.
 Next put a cube of cheese in the bottom of the Kong and then push the half biscuit all the way in, broken end first.
 (You may have to use a bit of force!).

 Cheese sandwich – Alternate a squirt from a tube of low-fat cheese spread with a small hard dog biscuit until you can’t force any more into the Kong.

 Buster cube – Other toys, such as a Buster Cube, dispense dried food as they’re pushed around the floor and can also provide lots of entertainment.
 Do make sure that you’re not over feeding by taking the dried food equivalent from your hound’s daily allowance.

-inally, remember that however entertaining these toys can be, they’re still no substitute for company.
-If you’re leaving your Beagle alone for more than four hours at a time then you’ll need to arrange a dog walker or a sitter to make sure his welfare is not compromised.
+Finally, remember that however entertaining these toys can be, they’re still no substitute for company.
+If you’re leaving your beagle alone for more than four hours at a time then you’ll need to arrange a dog walker or a sitter to make sure his welfare is not compromised.